Prerana-03/Deploying-ML-models-with-Docker-/Readme.md

 Model trained and saved as model.pkl
 Prediction for [5.1, 3.5, 1.4, 0.2]: 0

-Tag & Push the Container to DockerHub
+➡️Tag & Push the Container to DockerHub
- Create a Docker Hub account and log in through the terminal:
+ Create a Docker Hub account and log in through the terminal: docker login
-➡️ docker login

- Tag the image:
+ ➡️Tag the image:
-➡️ docker tag ml-model yourdockerhubusername/ml-model
+ docker tag ml-model yourdockerhubusername/ml-model

-Push the image:
+➡️Push the image:
-➡️ docker push yourdockerhubusername/ml-model
+ docker push yourdockerhubusername/ml-model

-Pull and Run the Docker Image
-➡️ docker pull yourdockerhubusername/ml-model
+➡️Pull and Run the Docker Image docker pull yourdockerhubusername/ml-model

-➡️ docker run yourdockerhubusername/ml-model
+ docker run yourdockerhubusername/ml-model

 Conclusion
 Using Docker for deploying machine learning models guarantees a consistent environment and set of dependencies across various platforms,